ianpetrarca/hicetnunc_api_guide/README.md

 # Hicetnunc API Guide
-> A guide for using various Tezos APIs to build websites and tools for hicetnunc.xyz
+> A guide for using various Tezos APIs to build web experiences and tools for hicetnunc.xyz.

-## General Info
-This project was created as a guide to query and parse hicetnunc OBJKT and tZ data from various publicly available APIs.
-Using these methods you can build auxiliary experiences for your hicetnunc creations on a website or Node.js server.

 ### Roadmap